santigarcor/laratrust/docs/usage/concepts.rst

    Auth::user()->ability('admin,owner', 'create-post,edit-user');

-Model's Ownership
+Objects's Ownership
 -----------------

-If you need to check if the user owns a model you can use the user function ``owns``:
+If you need to check if the user owns an object you can use the user function ``owns``:

 .. code-block:: php